 INCLUSION PRINCIPLES OF RCA JOURNAL

 The RCA editorial team of Baishideng conducted three rounds of rigorous evaluation on core journals in gastroenterology and hepatology.
-And we resulted in completion of the RCA core journal list for the field of gastroenterology and hepatology; it includes a total of 101 journals, among which the highest 2022 JAII is 48.014 and the lowest JAII is 3.900, the highest total citations are 1711173 and the lowest are 698, the highest total articles are 46037 and the lowest are 133.
+The resultant RCA core journal list for the field of gastroenterology and hepatology includes a total of 101 journals, among which the highest 2022 JAII is 48.014 and the lowest JAII is 3.900, the highest total citations are 1711173 and the lowest are 698, and the highest total articles are 46037 and the lowest are 133.
 The RCA core journal list does not include any journals with a JAII lower than 3.0.
-We implement dynamic evaluation inclusively for RCA core journal list.
+We implement dynamic evaluation inclusively for the RCA core journal list.
 Evaluation is initiated once an RCA-nonincluded journal receives a JAII over 3.0.
 Similarly, if a journal included in the RCA core journal list receives a JAII lower than 3.0, it will be dropped out at that point.
-The list of RCA core journal list is designed by the publishers, scientific editors, and engineers for readers, authors, and editorial offices, and is free-of-charge to users.
+The RCA core journal list is designed by publishers, scientific editors, and engineers for use by readers, authors, and editorial offices, and is free-of-charge to users.

-At last, the three rounds of rigorous evaluation on core journals in gastroenterology and hepatology have been finished by the RCA editorial team.
-All data of each journal are presented according to category rank, including 2022 JAII, total citations, cited by in F6Publishing, total articles, and 2021 Journal Impact Factor™.
-All journal information of each journal, including Journal Name, Print ISSN, Online ISSN, Language, Free Access, Peer-Reviewed Journal, Ownership, Publisher, Journal Website, Editorial Board Members, Submit a Manuscript, and Indexed by are presented.
-The citations of each journal can be ranked by the Impact Index Per Article, Cited by in Crossref, and Cited by in F6Publishing.
-Results analysis of each journal includes Year Published Analysis, Article Type Analysis, Journal Title Analysis, and Category Analysis.
-The references of each journal are refined by Year Published, and Article Type.
+Upon completion of the three rounds of rigorous evaluation on core journals in gastroenterology and hepatology by the RCA editorial team, all data of each journal are organized for public consumption according to category rank, including 2022 JAII, total citations, cited by in F6Publishing, total articles, and 2021 Journal Impact Factor™.
+All journal information of each journal, including Journal Name, Print ISSN, Online ISSN, Language, Free Access, Peer-Reviewed Journal, Ownership, Publisher, Journal Website, Editorial Board Members, Submit a Manuscript, and Indexed by are made available in RCA.
+Moreover, the citations of each journal can be then ranked in RCA by the Impact Index Per Article, Cited by in Crossref, and Cited by in F6Publishing parameters.
+Results analysis available for each journal includes Year Published Analysis, Article Type Analysis, Journal Title Analysis, and Category Analysis.
+The references of each journal are also able to be refined by Year Published and Article Type.
 Each reference’s citation information is displayed, including PMID, DOI, Cited by in Crossref, Impact Index Per Article, Reference Citation Analysis, and Track Full Text.

 CONCLUSION

 The ultimate purpose of RCA is to provide an open, objective, fair, and reliable academic evaluation service platform for readers, authors, and journal editors.
-The RCA journal academic evaluation service platform addresses the needs of authors to select reliable journals for submission, readers to select high-quality literature for reading, and editors to track their own journal citation performance.
-The RCA core journal list will serve as a useful Find-a-Journal tool.
-You are welcome to use this journal list and recommend it to your peers.
+The RCA journal academic evaluation service platform is designed and actively maintained to address the needs of authors to select reliable journals for submission, readers to select high-quality literature for reading, and editors to track their own journal citation performance.
+The RCA core journal list itself will serve as a useful Find-a-Journal tool.
+Any interested party is welcome to use this journal list and recommend it to their peers.

 REFERENCES